EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 <img src="/img/blog/ci-shootout/concourse-aggregate.png" class="image fit" alt="Concourse aggregate view" />

-The Concourse UI both looks great and is genuinely useful for at a glance indications of what's happening in CI right now.
+The Concourse UI both looks great and is genuinely useful for at-a-glance indications of what's happening in CI right now.
 Jobs and tasks can be clicked into to see logs and a description of which inputs each job was triggered with.
 It's great at answering the question "which things were used to build this artefact?".

 Concourse was designed for integration, which means that it lends itself to representing entire value streams.
 This can be beneficial as a 'reverse Conway maneuvre' to force collaboration and shared ownership among teams - [something EngineerBetter has done to great effect](/blog/continuous-everything-regulated).